First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Courtesy of the General Archive of Navarre, Subentry of AGN, Box 164, Document 22

-Gold coin minted in the name of the kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.44 gr – 22.5 carat content (937.5 thousandths) – Caballero de las Yndias collection – 18,900 EUR Auction – First set item
+Gold Nabarro coin minted in the name of the kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.44 gr – 22.5 carat gold content (937.5 mils) – Caballero de las Yndias collection – 18.900 EUR Auction Result – First Group

 Obverse: REGES: IOHS: KA(TH)EA:NAVARRE